 Have you ever considered studying overseas?
 Did you know there are many overseas experiences available to students in the Faculty of Arts?
 Find out more!

-When considering an overseas study experience, your first stop should be Global Learning.
+When considering an overseas study experience, your first stop should be Study Overseas.
 Learn about eligibility, how to apply and application deadlines.
-Then contact the Faculty of Arts, to better understand how the experience could fit in your study plan.
+Then contact the Faculty of Arts to better understand how the experience could fit in your study plan.

 Funding Your Overseas Studies

-Financial assistance for studying overseas could be available to you through OS-Help, the University's Beacon Travel Grant or through a variety of scholarships.
-For updated information visit the Global Learning Funding page.
+Financial assistance for studying overseas could be available to you through OS-Help, the University's Study Overseas Travel Grant or through a variety of scholarships.
+For updated information visit the Study Overseas Funding page.

 Faculty Credit Transfer Process

-The Faculty of Arts staff can advise you on the credit transfer process.
-Applications, placements and funding are overseen by the Global Learning office.
+Faculty of Arts staff can advise you on the credit transfer process.
+Applications, placements and funding are overseen by the Study Overseas office.
 They will advise you of the process you will need to follow, however you will need to get credit approval through the Faculty Office.
 Please note that the credit transfer process can differ between exchange/semester-length study and short programs, see below for further information.

 - Step 1 - Find a host institution which offers your study area